Impact-Invariant Control: Maximizing Control Authority During Impacts: Cassie Running Controller

-where we clip the modified stance and flight durations to minimize timing changes in response to large disturbances.
-The modified stance duration computes the ratio of the rest length to the SLIP length to roughly scale the liftoff time, and the flight duration predicts the time to touchdown assuming a ballistic trajectory.
+The modified stance duration computes the ratio of the rest length to the SLIP length to roughly scale the liftoff time.
+The modified flight duration is computed using the time to touchdown assuming a ballistic trajectory.